Skip to main content

 Click Connect Agent.
 The agent starts in ACTIVE status.

-Via API: If you create agents through the API, active agents must include an owner.
-First fetch one stable membership id for your org:
+Via API: If you create agents through the API, every agent gets an owner.
+Omit ownerMembershipId and Conto assigns the organization’s highest-priority member (owner first).
+To pick a specific owner, first fetch one stable membership id for your org:

 Pick members[].id for the org member or service account that should own the agent, then create the agent: